 - Arena (1994): The benevolent Emperor of Tamriel, Uriel Septim VII, has been overthrown by his Evil Chancellor/Imperial Battlemage, Jagar Tharn, who has trapped the Emperor in Oblivion, assumed his appearance, and has been reigning in his stead.
 However, the ghost of Tharn's late apprentice, Ria Silmane, teams up with a minor noble (the Player Character) to fight the usurper.
 Together, they must collect the pieces of the Staff of Chaos in order to defeat Tharn and rescue the Emperor.
 Arena was originally going to be about, well, gladiatorial combat arenas, but that idea was scratched in favor of adapting the developers' home-brew D&D setting, Tamriel, into a computer game note .
 The fast-paced gladiatorial combat style remained, though, and Arena was much more action-oriented than other RPGs of the time.
 The game was met with lackluster sales, but developed a strong enough cult fanbase to warrant a sequel.
 In 2004, Bethesda released Arena as freeware download.

 - Daggerfall (1996): Set six years after the events of Arena, the PC, a personal acquaintance of Uriel Septim VII, is sent to the western province of High Rock to investigate the ghost of its former King Lysandus, who now haunts the eponymous city of Daggerfall.
-Cooperating with the Emperor's Blades, the PC soon uncovers a sinister plot to reactivate the Lost Superweapon Numidium, a Humongous Mecha originally used to forge the Third Tamrielic Empire.
-Several factions in the region enter the fight for controlling the Numidium, and it depends on the PC who gets it.
+Cooperating with the Emperor's Blades, the PC soon uncovers a sinister plot to reactivate the Lost Superweapon Numidium, a Dwemer-crafted Humongous Mecha originally used to forge the Third Tamrielic Empire.
+Several factions in the region enter the fight for controlling the Numidium, and it is up to the PC to decide who gets it.
 Also of note is the emphasis on side-quests.
 Increased after seeing how much time Arena players spent on them, the designers decided to put them in the spotlight in Daggerfall.
 Daggerfall features several different factions for the player to join outside of the main quest, all of which combine to add hundreds of hours of side-questing.
 It also has positively HUGE randomly generated dungeons, often "designed" in the silliest ways possible.
 Daggerfall is unfortunately a prime example of an Obvious Beta, with Game Breaking Bugs abound.
 Still, it was successful enough to keep the series alive.
 In 2009, Bethesda released Daggerfall as a freeware download.

 - Morrowind (2002): Set 10 years after the events of Daggerfall, a convict from the Imperial City Prison (the PC) is released in the north-eastern province of Morrowind on the Emperor's direct orders.
 Guided by the Blades, the PC investigates the local prophesies of The Chosen One, known as the Nerevarine, who will save the land from the dreaded "Blight".
 Tracing the source of the Blight to the evil Physical God, Dagoth Ur, the PC is launched into a labyrinthine plot involving an Ancient Conspiracy, prophecies, lost prophecies, false prophecies, reincarnation, gods, backroom politics, gang wars, and The Corruption.
 Like Daggerfall, Morrowind offers Loads and Loads of Sidequests, of which some of the faction questlines are nearly as expansive as the main quest itself.
-Morrowind is significantly smaller in scope than its predecessors (a "mere" 9 square miles as opposed to thousands, and a non-infinite number of side-quests), but manages to come off as much more epic anyway due to the quality of the writing and the diverse, exotic landscapes.
+Morrowind is significantly smaller in scope than its predecessors (a "mere" 9 square miles as opposed to thousands, and a non-infinite number of side-quests), but manages to come off as much more epic anyway thanks to the quality of the writing, the diverse, exotic landscapes, and the sheer density of available content.
 It's also notable for being much, much weirder than the rest of the franchise, being set in an alien landscape populated by Dunmer (Dark Elves), Bizarchitecture, dinosaur-like fauna, giant arthropods, Living Gasbags, Cthulhumanoids, and more.
 In part thanks to its availability on both PC and X-Box, Morrowind was a critical and commercial hit, being Bethesda's Breakthrough Hit and introducing a massive Newbie Boom to the series.

 - Tribunal (2002): An attack by the Dark Brotherhood brings the PC to Morrowind's capital of Mournhold.
 While investigating the attack, the PC becomes involved in a power struggle between the King of Morrowind, Hlaalu Helseth, and the Tribunal deity, Almalexia.
 It's noticeably more challenging than the main game, and intended for mid-to-high level characters.
 Unlike the rest of the game, you are restricted to only one part of the stated-to-be massive city and the sewers/ruins beneath it.